Trustee Audit Guide

 Payments for lost time constitute taxable income to the recipient and must be reported.
 Lost time payments should be supported by authorization, purpose, and basis for amounts paid.

-Payments for lost time can be based on the actual salaries lost by an individual, or at a rate that represents an average for all people being paid.
+Payments for lost time can be based on the actual salaries lost by an individual, or a rate approved by the executive board.
 Some government agencies consider payment of lost time, where the individual was actually also paid by their employer, to be illegal and could subject the individual to criminal charges.

 - Review the affiliate’s requirements for documenting, approving and issuing lost time payments.